-3.5.1 Recommendation: Strengthen existing statutory law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.

-Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.
+- 3.5.1 Recommendation: Strengthen existing statutory law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+(See Issue Brief 3.5.) - Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement. - FULLY MET

-The Georgia state legislature did not appropriate funds to support the development and provision of specialized, community-based services and care to child and youth survivors.
+The Governor's Budget includes funding to support the development and provision of specialized, community-based services and care to child and youth survivors.